bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-find-candidates-notes.md

 If the request is to return a Patient based on the mother's PHN, then the request Bundle must have a RelatedPerson resource with the mother's PHN as an Identifier.
 No Patient is required in this case.
 There is an example request [here](Bundle-Bundle-FindCandidates-UsingMomsPHN-Request-Example.html).

+#### Name.use

+Searching with the FindCandidates operation will match names of all use codes that the Client Registry supports no matter the name.use value provided in the request.
+Name.use may be left blank.

 #### Examples

 See [Find Candidates request](Bundle-Bundle-FindCandidatesByExample-Request-Example.html) example.